anthonysharpy/sandbank/README.md

 ### CPU

 Sandbank is designed to be threadsafe so you can squeeze a lot out of it.
-In fact, since there is no network overhead, it is probably faster than a conventional database, unless you're talking about efficiently-indexed tables with millions of records.
+In fact, since there is no network overhead, it is probably faster than a conventional database, unless you're talking about an efficiently-indexed table with millions of records.
 Here are some benchmarks using the above PlayerData class on a Ryzen 5 5500 with 12 logical processors:

 | Operation                                                                         | Total Time    | Time Per Query   |
 |-----------------------------------------------------------------------------------|---------------|------------------|